opengea/arkadium/README.md

 # Arkadium.ai project
 Open-source system for holistic and deep knowledge organization, combining Retrieval-Augmented Generative models, Conversational Search, and Interactive Knowledge Maps for intuitive knowledge discovery and comprehensive understanding.

+# License
 This project is licensed under the Apache License 2.0.
 See the LICENSE file for details.

+# Authors
+By Jordi Berenguer
-By Jordi Berenguer, Opengea SCCL https://www.opengea.org
+Opengea SCCL
+https://www.opengea.org

 # Overview